 20 Apr How local laws influence Airbnb and short let in London

 Before you decide to become an Airbnb host, you need to be aware of local laws.
-Up until a few years, short let in London was not that easy.
-But recently, new laws emerged to boost sharing economy.
+As part of our management service, we will help you to understand the rules to ensure you are letting your property within the confines of the law.
+Recently new laws have emerged to boost the sharing economy.
 Here is a recap of London’s laws, to prove you really have no reason not to short let your flat in London!

 1# Planning permission